Red Light Special: Music video

-Shot in December 1994, the accompanying music video for "Red Light Special" was directed by Matthew Rolston and is set in a brothel.
+Shot in December 1994, the accompanying music video for "Red Light Special" was directed by American artist, photographer, director and creative director Matthew Rolston and is set in a brothel.
 Male actors portray prostitutes and Left Eye plays a pimp while Chilli and T-Boz portray customers playing strip poker.
 A young Boris Kodjoe is featured as one of the male prostitutes.
 T-Boz is seen being caressed by a man in a room.
 Chilli is seen dancing with the guitar player.
 There are also black and white solo shots of the girls singing.

 The music video has three versions: one labelled "Sexy", the second "Sexier" and the final version "Sexiest".
 As a result of more sexually suggestive and racy footage being used in versions two and three, the first version is widely broadcast.

 B-side: "My Secret Enemy"

 For the CD single of "Red Light Special", Lopes produced a brilliant and darkly confessional B-side called "My Secret Enemy".
 On this relatively obscure track, Lopes explored the Rison incident – and her own conflicted feelings about it – with astonishing depth and style.
 It is such an exciting departure from the work the group has done with established producers that you start to feel that TLC’s album output thus far only hints at the women’s true capabilities.